jykn/blogdown/content/talk/ISOQOL2022 mental health trajectory/index.md

 ---
 abstract: While advances in radiation therapy have increased survival, there is limited knowledge regarding temporal changes in mental health symptoms and well-being of diverse patients and factors associated with these changes during early post diagnosis period.
-The aims of this study were to: (1) examine heterogeneity in trajectories of patient-reported anxiety, depression and well-being of people who have cancer and are undergoing radiation therapy, and (2) identify, at the time of initial cancer diagnosis visit, which socio-demographic, physical symptoms and clinical variables are associated with such trajectories.
+The aims of this study were to (1) examine heterogeneity in trajectories of patient-reported anxiety, depression and well-being of people who have cancer and are undergoing radiation therapy, and (2) identify, at the time of initial cancer diagnosis visit, which socio-demographic, physical symptoms and clinical variables are associated with such trajectories.
 authors:
 - admin
 #- Jacek Kopec